Harry Potter and the Goblet of Fire (film): Plot

-For the second task, the Champions have to save somebody of value to them from the Black Lake: Harry has to save Ron, Cedric has to save his girlfriend Cho Chang, Viktor has to rescue Hermione, and Fleur has to save her sister.
+For the second task, the Champions must rescue somebody of value to them from the Black Lake: Harry has to save Ron, Cedric has to save his girlfriend, Cho Chang, Viktor has to rescue Hermione, and Fleur has to save her sister, Gabrielle.
 Neville Longbottom gives Harry gillyweed to help him breathe underwater.
-Cedric comes in first and Harry is awarded second place after he saves not only Ron but Fleur's sister after Fleur withdraws from the task.
+Cedric comes in first, and Harry is awarded second place after he saves not only Ron, but also Gabrielle, after Fleur had withdrawn from the task.

 Harry later finds the lifeless body of Barty Crouch Sr., a Ministry of Magic official, in the Forbidden Forest.
-In Dumbledore's office, he enters a Pensieve and witnesses a previous trial of Igor Karkaroff, current headmaster of Durmstrang, during Voldemort's first downfall.
-Karkaroff is asked to name those who served Voldemort – he gives Severus Snape who is vouched for by Dumbledore.
-Karkaroff then exposes Barty Crouch Jr., the son of Crouch Sr. who is in charge of the trial.
-Harry recognises Crouch Jr. from his nightmare.
+In Dumbledore's office, he enters a Pensieve.
+He witnesses the questioning of Igor Karkaroff, current headmaster of Durmstrang, by Barty Crouch Sr. Karkaroff is asked to name those who served Voldemort.
+He names Severus Snape, but Dumbledore vouches for Snape.
+Karkaroff then names Barty Crouch Jr. Harry recognises Crouch Jr. from his nightmare.

-For the third task, the Champions must navigate a maze to reach the Triwizard Cup at its centre.
-Harry and Cedric reach the Cup only to discover it is a Portkey that transports them to a graveyard.
-Peter Pettigrew kills Cedric on Voldemort's orders.
-He then resurrects Voldemort, who summons his Death Eaters.
-Voldemort attempts to use the Killing Curse on Harry but the latter deflects it – the ghosts of Voldemort's previous victims appear, distracting Voldemort long enough for Harry to use the Cup to return to Hogwarts with Cedric's body.
+For the third task, the Champions must navigate a maze to reach the Triwizard Cup.
+Harry and Cedric reach the Cup only to discover it is a Portkey that transports them to a graveyard from Harry's dream.
+Pettigrew kills Cedric on Voldemort's orders.
+He then uses Harry's blood to resurrect Voldemort, who summons his Death Eaters before torturing Harry.
+Voldemort attempts to use the Killing Curse on Harry but as it clashes with Harry's spell, the ghosts of Voldemort's previous victims: Cedric, Frank, and Harry's parents Lily and James appear, distracting Voldemort long enough for Harry to use the Cup to return to Hogwarts with Cedric's body.

-Harry informs Dumbledore that Cedric was murdered by Voldemort.
-Harry is dragged by Moody to his office – he learns that Moody entered him into the Tournament and was guiding him to ensure the return of Voldemort.
-Before Moody attempts to kill Harry, Dumbledore, Snape and Minerva McGonagall subdue Moody.
+Harry informs Dumbledore of Cedric's murder and Voldemort's return.
+Harry is escorted by Moody to his office where he learns that Moody put his name into the Goblet and was guiding him to ensure the return of Voldemort.
+Just as Moody is about to kill Harry, Dumbledore, Snape and Minerva McGonagall subdue Moody.
 Using Veritaserum, they learn that they have caught Barty Crouch Jr. who was impersonating Moody using Polyjuice Potion; the real Moody is imprisoned in a magical trunk.
-Crouch Jr. is returned to Azkaban.

-At the end of term feast, Dumbledore announces that Cedric was murdered by Voldemort, although the Ministry denies these claims.
-Harry informs Dumbledore of his encounter with Voldemort and Dumbledore describes it as Priori Incantatem.
-The three schools bid farewell to one another with Harry, Ron and Hermione agreeing that everything is going to change.
+At a memorial ceremony, Dumbledore announces that Voldemort murdered Cedric, although the Ministry denies these claims.
+Harry informs Dumbledore of his encounter with Voldemort, which Dumbledore describes as Priori Incantatem.
+The three schools bid farewell, with Harry, Ron, and Hermione agreeing that everything will change.